[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 Therefore, we have always maintained a viewpoint: let LLM act as a Judge.
 In many scenarios, especially when the input is pure text, the rules are clear, and it doesn’t involve deep industry knowledge (like interpreting medical images), the analytical ability of the most advanced AI models has surpassed the average human level.

 In such cases, LLM as a Judge is a very good method for evaluating Agents.
 It can not only evaluate the actual performance of Agents but is also crucial for building RLHF training data and knowledge bases.
-Because RLHF requires continuously generating (rollout) possible trajectories and judging their quality.
-If AI is used to automatically evaluate, the iteration speed will be much faster.
+Because RLHF needs to continuously generate (rollout) possible trajectories and judge their quality.
+If AI is used for automatic judgment, the iteration speed will be much faster.
 Similarly, when building a knowledge base, whether a case should be recorded as a positive or negative example also requires accurate judgment.

 Often, if we use LLM for evaluation and find the results poor, the reasons are usually the following: